mongodb/docs-realm/examples/ios/README.md

 - Press and hold the "Run" button (▶) to select "Test"
 - In the Xcode menu, select Product > Test
 - Type `⌘U`

+Xcode will build the project and open a Simulator to host the test runners.

+Check the Test navigator (`⌘6`) on the left panel in Xcode to see the results of the tests.
+You can also re-run specific tests from this panel by clicking the little ▶ button next to each test.

 ### Understand the Project Structure